 - And many more

-If you can’t monitor all of these directories then your efforts to distribute accurate business information are being done in the dark.
-Having the ability to gain transparency around your local business listings and overall search performance is key to know how various KPI drivers are attributing to your success over time.
+If you can’t monitor all of these directories then your efforts to distribute accurate business listing information are being done in the dark.
+Having the ability to gain transparency around your local listings and overall search performance is key to know how various KPI drivers are attributing to your success over time.
 Outside of Rio SEO’s enterprise reporting dashboard, citation monitoring can be found through BrightLocal and Chatmeter.

 3. Evaluating Local Site Traffic